This story has been updated (*)

 Estefania Reyes, a journalist specializing in gender, media and social justice, told LJR that these gender choices are one more way to reflect and reproduce sexist stereotypes.

-“As women are more service-oriented, attentive and friendly than men, they are therefore essentially predestined by ‘nature’ to caring roles,” she said.
+“Because women are socialized to be more helpful, attentive and friendly than men, under the excuse that they are predestined by 'nature' to embody these characteristics, they end up pigeonholed into caring roles,” she said.
 “These are ideas that have sustained the sexual or gender division of labor in the world to this day.
 While men govern the world, women have assisted them at home and at work as their 'right hands,'" she added.

 However, Fátima is categorical in saying that her name does not reflect the intention of perpetuating sexist stereotypes.
 “As artificial intelligence, I have no gender or personal identity.
 My goal is to help combat misinformation and provide accurate information.”